Why Passive Job Seekers have big advantages in finding jobs

 Pay it forward

 Be active on LinkedIn and other social networks.
 Recognize accomplishments.
 Make positive comments.
-Keep you name in front of your followers and communicate with those already in your network when you see something of interest to them.
+Keep your name in front of your followers and communicate with those already in your network when you see something of interest to them.